 Whether Limited or Open - My Prints Will Always Be Numbered And Signed.

 Where my paintings and art work suit reproduction, whether fixed to limited editions or an open series, each is always uniquely serial numbered and signed, and always comes with a Certificate of Authenticity which can be traced back through my records.

 Why are some of my Giclee prints Limited Editions and others Open Series?

-My earlier art works are reproduced in Limited Editions, but I have moved to Open series reproductions now for my newer works.
-There is confusion amongst the general public of the understanding between Limited Edition Giclee Reproductions and Limited Edition Prints of individually hand pulled works such as lino, woodcut, screen prints etc. I decided I would not add to the confusion, particularly as I would like to experiment with hand pulled prints myself in the future.
+My earlier art works are reproduced in Limited Editions, but I moved to Open series reproductions some time ago as it gives me more flexibility to fulfil specific requests.
+There is also confusion amongst the general public of the understanding between Limited Edition Giclee Reproductions and Limited Edition Prints of individually hand pulled works such as lino, woodcut, screen prints etc. I decided I would not add to the confusion, particularly as I would like to experiment with hand pulled prints myself in the future.

 A border is always left around the print to allow for signing, issue number and framing.
 As the aspect ratio must be maintained to keep perspective (i.e. not stretching the image) the print will not always cover the entire sheet of paper, (there may be space on two sides, eg if the painting is a square format) but it will be the largest possible for the fine art paper used.

 Each print will always have a Certificate of Authenticity, giving a description of the art work, the number issued (Open or Limited) and my signature.
 If I become famous after my death (she smiles), they might become important!